See below for DFI's answers to questions frequently asked about Loan Processors.

 3. You must have a mortgage broker license if you own a processing company that independently contracts (receives a 1099) with licensed mortgage brokers to process loans.
 Your W2 employees and independent contractors (1099 paid workers) must work from a licensed location.
 Your independent contractors must be licensed as loan originators.

-• If you choose option 2a above, the "processing fee" will be paid at closing to the mortgage broker who will in turn pay you (as a licensed loan originator) - then report your payments to the IRS on a 1099.
+• If you choose option 2a above, the "processing fee" will be paid at closing to the mortgage broker, who will in turn pay you (as a licensed loan originator) and report your payments to the IRS on a 1099.

 • If you choose option 2c above, the processing company that holds a mortgage broker license may be paid the "processing fee" at closing.
 Then the processing company will pay its workers.